-Trigger points are one way to describe the mysterious, painful phenomena of muscle pain.
-When trigger points are present, your muscles constantly pull on your joints and can produce a ton of pain in the body - especially in the lower back.
-Effective trigger point release of a few specific muscles could be the missing link between you and a pain free lower back.
+Trigger points are one contributing factor to the mysterious, painful phenomena of muscle pain.
+When trigger points are present, your muscles constantly pull on your joints, producing a ton of pain in the body - especially in the lower back.
+Effective trigger point release of a few specific muscles could be the missing link between you and a pain-free lower back.

-There are a few particular muscles (5 to be exact) that can contribute to lower back pain when trigger points are present, and this article will describe what they are and how to release them.
-It may surprise you that of these 5 muscles, only 1 is local to the lower back - the rest refer pain from unsuspecting places.
+There are a few particular muscles (5 are most prevalent) that contribute to lower back pain specifically when trigger points are present.
+This article describes what they are and how to release them.
+It may surprise you that of these 5 muscles, only 1 muscle is local to the lower back - the rest refer pain from unsuspecting places.

 Muscle 1: Quadratus Lumbroum (QL)

-Up first we have the one muscle that can contribute to lower back pain that actually lives in the lower back - Quadratus Lumborum (QL).
+Up first we have the only muscle in this post that actually lives in the lower back - Quadratus Lumborum (QL).
 The QL muscle lies deep in the lower back on both sides of the spine, and it can create the gnarly pain pattern below when trigger points are present.
-When trigger points are present, deep tissue massage with the QL Claw massage tool is your best bet to relieve tension and eliminate pain.
+When trigger points are present, deep tissue massage with the QL Claw (named after the QL muscle) is your best bet to relieve tension and eliminate pain.

 Quadratus Lumborum Referred Pain Pattern